-Mould is the common term for fungi – a microorganism which includes approximately 300,000 different species and will show on surfaces as patches of black, green, brown, yellow or pink – often accompanied by an unpleasant, lingering odour.
+Mould is the common term for fungi.
+A microorganism which includes approximately 300,000 different species.
+It will show on surfaces as patches of black, green, brown, yellow or pink.
+Often accompanied by an unpleasant, lingering odour.

 What causes Mould?

-Mould spores are invisible to the naked eye and float through the air, growing when a spore lands on a moist surface, preferably in a dark place.
-To grow, mould needs mould spores, a food source (eg. wood, plaster, cotton), darkness (mould doesn’t usually need sunlight), warmth, and oxygen.
-Excess moisture is the key contributing factor for mould growth as the others are usually always present in a building – whether that be your home or place of work.
+Mould spores are invisible to the naked eye and float through the air.
+Growing when a spore lands on a moist surface, preferably in a dark place.
+To grow, mould needs mould spores, a food source (eg. wood, plaster, cotton), darkness, warmth, and oxygen.
+Excess moisture is the key contributing factor for mould growth as the others are usually always present in a building.
+Whether that be your home or place of work.

 It is important to remember that a certain degree of moisture will always be and should be present in the air.
-For year round comfort, it is recommended that humidity levels sit circa 40% – too much or too little can have a significant impact not only on your health, but the health of the building too.
-There are various ways to increase and decrease humidity levels and a moisture survey can help you identify the current humidity levels within your property.
+For year round comfort, it is recommended that humidity levels sit circa 40%.
+Too much or too little can have a significant impact.
+Not only on your health, but the health of the building too.
+There are various ways to increase and decrease humidity levels.
+A damp and moisture survey can help you identify the current humidity levels within your property.

 But how does excess moisture get into the air in my home / place of work?